10 Ways to Play in May: Whistler’s Spring Adventures

 2. Slide on Snow

-With exceptional snow all winter and spring, there’s plenty of coverage for skiing and snowboarding and Blackcomb Mountain is open until mid-May.
+With exceptional snow all winter and spring, there’s plenty of coverage for skiing and snowboarding and Whistler Mountain is open until late May.
 Cruise the groomers, slash some slush or go for a couple park’n’patio sessions – just don’t get too serious.
 Onesies and neon recommended.

 Time to dance like no-one is watching.
 The spring après sessions continue with Merlin’s the pick of the big venues to find live music.
 We’ll have proper outdoor dancing at GO Fest on the May Long Weekend, and there’s always a new DJ on at Whistler’s clubs…but you’ll have to be a bit naughty and stay up waaay past bedtime to catch the good sets.